RDF Surfaces Primer

 } .

-When a blank node is marked on a negative surface, then it should be interpreted as an existential quantified variable in the scope of the negative surface.
+When a blank node is marked on a negative surface, it should be interpreted as an existential quantified variable in the scope of the negative surface.

-The surface below should be interpreted as "Alice is a Person and knows Bob and there isn’t a person that knows Alice".
+The surface below should be interpreted as "Alice is a Person and knows Bob, and there isn’t a person that knows Alice".

 As a logical statement: